babsonnexus/stream-link-manager-for-channels/README.md

 ![image](https://github.com/user-attachments/assets/3428ac17-5e1e-4ac2-a9d2-6ff82ff601c8)

 ## Python
 You have the option for how you want to handle this.
-Since <b>Streaming Library Manager for Channels</b> is designed to be a background service, just running the program like this...
+Since <b>Streaming Library Manager</b> is designed to be a background service, just running the program like this...

 ```
 python slm.py